Mariah Carey sued for $27.5m over All I Want For Christmas Is You

-NEW YORK (AFP) - American singer-songwriter Mariah Carey has been sued in the United States for alleged copyright infringement over her global hit song All I Want For Christmas Is You (1994), court documents show.
+NEW YORK • American singer-songwriter Mariah Carey (right) has been sued in the United States for alleged copyright infringement over her global hit song All I Want For Christmas Is You (1994), court documents show.

 The plaintiff, a musician named Andy Stone, says he co-wrote and recorded a festive song of the same name in 1989 and never gave permission for it to be used.

-In the suit filed on Friday (June 3) in Louisiana, Stone alleges that Carey and her co-writer Walter Afanasieff "knowingly, wilfully and intentionally engaged in a campaign to infringe" his copyright.
+In the suit filed last Friday in Louisiana, Stone alleges that Carey and her co-writer Walter Afanasieff "knowingly, wilfully and intentionally engaged in a campaign to infringe" his copyright.

 Stone is seeking damages of US$20 million (S$27.5 million) for alleged financial loss.